Call of Juarez: Bound in Blood

-Call of Juarez: Bound in Blood is a first-person shooter set in a Western milieu for Microsoft Windows, PlayStation 3, and Xbox 360.
+Call of Juarez: Bound in Blood (Call of Juarez: Więzy Krwi) is a 2009 Western-themed first-person shooter for PlayStation 3, Windows, and Xbox 360.
 Developed by Techland and published by Ubisoft, it was released in North America in June 2009 and in Australia and Europe in July.
-The game was also released on Steam.
 In December 2011, it was made available on the PlayStation Store and the Xbox Games Store, in November 2018, it was added to Microsoft's backward compatibility program, making it playable on the Xbox One and Xbox Series X/S, and in September 2019, it was released on GOG.com.
 It is the second game in the Call of Juarez series, although narratively, it is a prequel to the first game.
-The series would go on to include two additional games; Call of Juarez: The Cartel (set in the modern-day) and Call of Juarez: Gunslinger (narratively unrelated to the others, but set in the same milieu).

-Taking place seventeen years prior to the first game, Bound in Blood focuses on the McCall brothers; Ray and Thomas, who are both sergeants in the Confederate States Army, fighting in the American Civil War.
+With the majority of the story taking place eighteen years prior to the first game, Bound in Blood focuses on the McCall brothers; Ray and Thomas, who are fighting in the American Civil War.
 In August 1864, as the conflict is nearing its end, they abandon their post to try to save their family home.
 Labelled deserters, they go on the run with their younger brother William, a trainee priest.
 Two years later, hiding out in Mexico, they meet the bandit Juan 'Juarez' Mendoza and his girlfriend Marisa, and first encounter the legend of the Gold of Juarez.
-With their army commander still pursuing them for their desertion, they enter into a dangerous alliance with Mendoza and an Apache tribe in order to find the gold.
-However, both brothers soon find themselves falling in love with Marisa.
+With their army commander still pursuing them, they enter into a dangerous alliance with Mendoza and an Apache tribe in order to find the gold.
+However, both brothers find themselves falling in love with Marisa.